vmsmith/CookBook/lessons_learned_christmas_2022.md

 * Dressing
   * Wasn't sure about the timing, but it didn't seem to matter
   * Could have used a touch more stock
-  * Forgot to butter the roasting pan
+  * :exclamation: Forgot to butter the roasting pan
 * Roasted sweet potatoes
   * No problems
 * Tarte tatin
-  * No cooked enough to caremalize the entire top
+  * :exclamation: No cooked enough to caremalize the entire top
 * Christmas pudding
-  * Underestimated the time to re-stream
+  * :exclamation: Underestimated the time to re-stream